1967 24 Hours of Le Mans: Entries

+1966 and 1967 World Sportscar Championship.
+To leave the sportscar homologation restrictions of the 906 behind, Porsche already in 1966 introduced the 910 to use different engine options, upgraded suspension and long tail bodies.
+In 1967, the new workhorse scored dominant wins at the twisty tracks, a 1-2-3 podium sweep at the Targa Florio, followed by a 1-2-3-4 at the Nürburgring 1000km.
+While the complicated former Formula One F8 engine with 2.2L performed consistently in the hillclimbs and the few endurance races it was used, culminating in an overall victory at the Targa, it finished only 4th in the home race behind its siblings, while it put its car into the P+2.0 or P5.0 class with overwhelming competition on fast circuits where the 2.0L F6 engines (fuel-injected for 220 bhp) had scored podium finishes, 3rd at Sebring and Monza, even 2nd at Spa.
+For Le Mans, the team was cautious and only entered the 2.0L classes.
+All Porsches had F6 engines, not only the homologated pair of 906 sportscars and the various 911, but also the two regular 910 of Rolf Stommelen/Jochen Neerpasch and Targa Florio winners Udo Schütz/Joe Buzzetta.
+However, the team also introduced a new car: the 907 was switched over to RHD steering and had a new narrow cabin body, similar to future 908 and 917.
+Two of these 907 cars were present, fitted with very long tails specifically for the Ligne droite des Hunaudières (Mulsanne Straight), driven by 1965 race-winner Jochen Rindt with current Hillclimb champion Gerhard Mitter, and Jo Siffert/Hans Herrmann.

-As neither Alfa Romeo nor Dino showed, Porsche's main opposition would be from Matra.
-Their new MS630 still used the 2-litre BRM engine, but it was built to also be capable of carrying the Ford 4.7-litre V8 (which was tried at the April test weekend) as well as a new Matra 3-litre engine still being developed.
-Although capable of 290 km/h (180 mph) its handling meant it was still slower than the Porsche.
+As neither Alfa Romeo nor any of Ferrari's Dino 206 S showed, Porsche's main opposition would be from Matra.
+Their new MS630 still used the 2-litre BRM V8 F1-derived engine, but it was built to also be capable of carrying the Ford 4.7-litre V8 (which was tried at the April test weekend) as well as a new Matra V12 3-litre F1 engine still being developed.
+Although capable of 290 km/h (180 mph) in a straight line, its cornering handling meant it was still slower than the Porsche.
 The same driver-combinations returned: Jean-Pierre Beltoise/Johnny Servoz-Gavin alongside Jean-Pierre Jaussaud/Henri Pescarolo.

 Last present in 1964, Team Elite returned to Le Mans with the new Lotus 47, the race version of the Lotus Europa.
 Colin Chapman’s new design was fitted with a 165 bhp Ford 1.6-litre twin-cam engine.